kushcheva/EPAM_DevOps_Autumn-2022_Hometasks/Task_LinuxBash/README.md

 To resolve this task I used command TAR.
-Added backup script to crontab with frequency of 1 minute.
+The script was add to crontab with frequency of 1 minute.

 CRON syslogs